-A pleasant, ecological and fun way (and also the fastest!) to know all of Florence’s historical center in a few hours!
+An engaging, ecological and fun way (also the fastest!) to visit all of Florence’s historical center in a few hours!

 These are the most important stops during our tour:

 We’ll meet at the Santa Maria Novella train station where we’ll get our bikes.

 Piazza Santa Maria Novella: one of the city’s most elegant squares of Florence with the beautiful Basilica of Santa Maria Novella, founded by the Dominican friars in the first decades of the 13th century.